exoplatform/exo-documentation/docs/LDAP.rst

    - **parentMembershipAttributeName**: attribute which holds the list of group members.
 In OpenLDAP or MSAD default schemas, the member attribute is used, but your schema may use another attribute.

-Then this new object type must be referenced it in the PortalRepository repository:
+Then this new object type must be referenced in the PortalRepository repository:

       .. code:: xml